crest-summit/summit-docs/docs/Navigation/general.md

 The middle column displays a list of the specific items available in the navigation item.
 For example, if the user has clicked on the Proposal navigation item, the Summary Pane will display a list of all proposals to which they have access.

 ## Search
 The Summary Pane includes a search field located at the top of the pane.
 Typing in the search field will narrow the list of items displayed in the Summary Pane.
-The items that can be entered as search criteria include: PI Name, Sponsor Name, Submitting Org, Creator Name, and Proposal ID.
+The items that can be entered as search criteria include: PI Name, Sponsor Name, Submitting Org, Creator Name, Proposal ID and Activity Type.

 ![Search Field](../images/navigation/NavGen_Search.jpg)